ktor-doc-jp/ktor-doc-jp/pages/features/forward-headers.md

 ## Request information

-You can see all the [available request properties](/servers/requests.html#properties) in the Requests page.
+You can see all the [available request properties](/servers/requests.html#properties) on the Requests page.

 ### The proxy request information

-You can read the raw or local request information, read from the received normal headers and socket properties, that corresponds to the proxy request using the `request.local` property:
+You can read the raw or local request information, read from the received normal headers and socket properties, that correspond to the proxy request using the `request.local` property:

 ```kotlin